-Because of the flexibility and lower cost of mobile technology, many health care providers may explore using this technology for improving patient outcomes.
+Mobile and internet technologies are exciting tools for the health care industry and provide opportunities for providers to closely follow patient progress.
 The key for using these devices and applications is to connect patients and providers.
-Once connected, providers can enable predictive and preventive interventions.
-The technology is literally in the hands of the patient, and with healthcare professional support of mobile technology applications, a patient's health can be influenced and tracked.4
+Once connected, providers can enable predictive and preventive interventions.4 The technology is literally in the hands of the patient, and with healthcare professional support of mobile technology applications, a patient's health can be influenced and tracked.